 Ebendorferstraße 6/4, 1010 Vienna, phone +43 (0)1 402 53 41

-In Austria, oocytes may only be retrieved and stored if there is a risk of losing the ability to reproduce due to a physical condition or therapy (e.g. chemotherapy).
+In Austria, oocytes may only be retrieved and stored if there is a risk of losing the ability to reproduce due to a physical condition or medical treatment (e.g. chemotherapy).

 In Austria, medical necessity is a prerequisite.
 This is given in these cases, among others:

-• In the case of ovarian cysts or endometriosis: if parts of the ovary have to be removed by surgery.
+• ovarian cysts or endometriosis: if parts of the ovary need to be surgically removed.

-• In cancers where chemotherapy or radiotherapy destroys the eggs or where the ovaries have to be removed.
+• cancers where chemotherapy or radiotherapy will damage the eggs or where the ovaries need to be removed.

-We first have an initial conservation with you.
-After that, we perform all the necessary examinations.
-As a rule, hormone stimulation is then carried out, which results in the growth of several oocytes.
+First we see you for an initial consulation.
+Following this, we perform all the necessary examinations.
+In most cases hormone stimulation is then carried out, which results in the growth of several oocytes.
 We collect the eggs at the optimal time of maturation and freeze them in liquid nitrogen.

-If possible, we store up to 30 oocytes so that there are sufficient oocytes for later artificial insemination.
+If possible, we store up to 30 oocytes so that there are sufficient oocytes for later in vitro fertilization.
 The majority of eggs survive the freezing process without damage.
 The quality of the eggs does not decrease even if they are stored for years.

-60 to 85 percent of all women who use frozen eggs for artificial insemination become pregnant.
+60 to 85 percentof all women who use frozen eggs for in vitro fertilization become pregnant.
 However, there is no guarantee.
-Success depends largely on the age of the woman when the eggs are retrieved and on how old she is when the artificial insemination is performed.
+Success depends largely on the age of the woman at the time of egg retrieval and on how old she is when the in vitro procedure is carried out.

 The best chance of success is when the eggs are retrieved and cryopreserved before the age of 35.
 This is because the number of eggs decreases with age.
 At the same time, the risk of genetic defects increases.